tamerhayek/dotfiles/README.md

 # dotfiles

-Config Dotfiles for every machine
+A collection of dotfiles for various operating systems.

 ## Installation